-- 34. Personal data.
-In order to comply with the Belgian legislation in force since 1992 on personal data protection and to anticipate the entry into force of the "General Data Protection Regulation" (hereafter GDPR) on 25 May 2018, participants in the project will be asked to sign a consent form.
-The draft of this document, which will be submitted to an ethics committee, is attached in Annex 3. - 35.
+- 36. Personal data.
+In order to comply with the Belgian legislation in force since 1992 on personal data protection and with the "General Data Protection Regulation" (hereafter GDPR) SINCE 25 May 2018, participants in the project will be asked to sign a consent form.
+The draft of this document, which will be submitted to an ethics committee, is attached in Annex 3. - 37.
 GDPR.
-The Consent Project in Annex 3 is currently under review to ensure compliance with the RGDP which will come into force on May 25,2018. - 36.
+The Consent Project in Annex 3 is currently under review to ensure compliance with the RGDP. - 38.
 Controller.
-A Processing Activities Controller will be designated. - 37.
+A Processing Activities Controller will be designated. - 39.
 Data Protection Officer.
 A "Data Protection Officer" (hereafter DPO) will be appointed.
-If appointed internally, he will have to devote at least 20% of his working time within the F101G to data protection. - 38.
+If appointed internally, he will have to devote at least 20% of his working time within the F101G to data protection. - 40.
 Privacy Commission.
-Before being effectively launched, the Project 101GM will be submitted to the Privacy Commission for approval.
+Before being effectively launched, the P101GM will be submitted to the new version of the former Privacy Commission for approval86.